saltstack/salt/doc/ref/states/requisites.rst

       file.managed:
         - source: salt://edit/vimrc

-So here, with a ``requisite_in``, the same thing is accomplished, but just from the other way around.
+So here, with a requisite_in, the same thing is accomplished as in the first example, but the other way around.
 The vim package is saying "/etc/vimrc depends on me".

 In the end, a single dependency map is created and everything is executed in a finite and predictable order.